stat456/labs/Lab11.md

-# Lab 11: Key
+# Lab 11

-This lab will contain two parts.
-The first part will be to present the framework for a hierarchical model in the normal setting.
-The second part will be a continuation of the activity from Tuesday.
+This lab will present the
+framework for a hierarchical model in the normal setting.

 ``` r
 library(rjags)